DIY Wood Countertops for Kitchen: Your Concise Guide

 Rosewood ($200 per square foot) is a heavy, beautiful wood that offers a strong accent to tie together a kitchen theme or design.

 Janka Score: 1,400

-When it comes to butcher block countertops, maple ($40 per square foot) is classic.
-It’s strong, clean looking, and like a blank slate, it can inspire marvelous cooking feats.
+When it comes to butcher block countertop, maple ($40 per square foot) is classic.
+It’s strong, clean-looking, and like a blank slate, it can inspire marvelous cooking feats.

 Janka Score: 1,300

 Oak ($12 per square foot) offers a lighter finish with lots of grain at a lower price point.
 This is an excellent choice for a kitchen that needs a focal point.

 Oils allow your surface to be food-safe for you to cut and do meal prep directly on.
 As the oil seeps into the wood block, it makes the wood resistant to heat, moisture, and even stains.
 That being said, oils will not give your wood counters a glassy shine.